BabyTank-Projects/MultiClientViewer/README.md

 ## ✨ Key Features

 ### 🪟 Advanced Window Management
-- **Live Thumbnails**: Real-time capture and display of any window on your system
+- **Window Thumbnails**: Real-time capture and display of active windows; minimized windows show a snapshot from their last active state
 - **Grid Layout**: Organize windows in a customizable 3-5 column grid that auto-scales to your screen
 - **Click to Expand**: Instantly bring any window to focus with a single click
 - **Smart Auto-Minimize**: Automatically minimize expanded windows when you switch focus